-This topic describes how to create and enable a new experiment that measures simultaneous changes to multiple page components.
+This topic describes how to create and enable a new experiment that measures simultaneous changes to multiple-page components.
 It also shows how to Edit and modify your multivariate experiments.

 Each white card represents a section, and you can create multiple variations within each section.
-As you build variations, Optimizely automatically generates all the combinations of these sections.
+As you build variations, Optimizely Web Experimentation automatically generates all the combinations of these sections.
 Each combination pulls a variation from each of the sections you’ve already defined and rolls them together into a composite experience for your visitor.
 The combinations included in your MVT are visible in the Combinations tab.

 The combination names are always made up of a series of capital letters.
 Each of these letters represents a variation from a particular section.
-For example, a MVT with three sections would have a combination named ABA.
+For example, an MVT with three sections would have a combination named ABA.
 This combination would consist of the first variation of the first section (A), the second variation of the second section (B), and the first variation of the last section (A).

 Below each combination name, you can also find a clear description of the different variations included in it.
 For example, in the image above, the combination labeled ABA is testing a combination of a specific headline (“Text A”), a particular text color (red), and a particular product shot (shoes).

-In the full factorial approach, Optimizely tests every combination of variations against all the other potential combinations, allocating traffic on the basis of section variations.
+In the full factorial approach, Optimizely Experimentation tests every combination of variations against all the other potential combinations, allocating traffic on the basis of section variations.
 However, this affects the amount of traffic delivered to each combination.

 Optimizely multiplies each of the variations' percentages together to determine the percentage of traffic allocated to a particular combination.
 For example, in a two-variation combination, if Variation 1 has a traffic allocation of 50% in section 1 and Variation 2 has an allocation of 25%, the total traffic allocation for that specific combination will be 12.5% (.50 x .25 = .125).